Skip to main content

 }

-Records are Immutable data objects.
-There are no setters — field values cannot be changed after construction.
-They are ideal for API response data, DTOs (Data Transfer Objects), and similar use cases.
+Records are immutable data objects — there are no setters, and fields cannot be changed after construction.
+They are ideal for API response data, DTOs (Data Transfer Objects), and value objects.

 2. Sealed Classes

-A Sealed class is a way to explicitly declare "only these specific classes are permitted to extend this class."
-Use the sealed keyword alongside a permits clause.
+A sealed class explicitly restricts which classes may extend it.
+Use the sealed keyword with a permits clause.

-// Shape can only be subclassed by Circle, Rectangle, or Triangle!
+// Shape can only be extended by Circle, Rectangle, and Triangle!

 public sealed class Shape